Thermadiag/seq/docs/cvector.md

 and RLE (whichever is better) on the transposed block.
 All of this is performed using SSE3 (at least), but is faster if SSE4.1 is available, and even faster with AVX2.
 Both compression and decompression run at more or less 2GB/s  on a my laptop (Intel(R) Core(TM) i7-10850H CPU @ 2.70GHz).

-If compared to other compression methods working on transposed input like <a href="https://www.blosc.org/">blosc</a> with <a href="https://github.com/lz4/lz4">LZ4</a>, my compression algorithm provides slighly lower values: it is slower and compress less by a small margin.
+If compared to other compression methods working on transposed input like <a href="https://www.blosc.org/">blosc</a> with <a href="https://github.com/lz4/lz4">LZ4</a>, cvector compression algorithm provides slighly lower values: it is slower and compress less by a small margin.
 However, it is way more efficient on small blocks (256 elements in this case) as it keeps its full strength: indeed, each block is compressed independently.